Protesters wanted change but Lebanon's elite picks veteran to lead crisis-hit nation

-Beirut, Lebanon (CNN)Former Lebanese Prime Minister Saad Hariri, who was toppled in a popular uprising nearly one year ago, has been tasked with forming the country's next government.
+Beirut, Lebanon (CNN)Former Lebanese Prime Minister Saad Hariri, who was toppled in a popular uprising nearly one year ago, has been tasked with forming the crisis-plagued country's next government.

 He faces the grueling task of forming a cabinet in a country still reeling from the aftermath of a massive explosion that ripped through the capital in August.
 The country is mired in a financial meltdown, political infighting and widespread anger at Beirut's ruling elite.